Target Usage: To make use of multiple timelines of work in a local repository.

 Branch names can contain lowercase letters, numbers, /, dashes (-), underscores (_), and dots (.).

-You can use uppercase letters too, but many teams avoid them for consistency.
+You can also use uppercase letters, but many teams avoid them for consistency.

-A common branch naming convention is to prefix it with <category>/.
+A common branch naming convention is to prefix branch names with <category>/.
 Some examples:

-feature/login-form— for new features (origin/feature/login-formcould be the matching remote-tracking branch)bugfix/profile-photo— for fixing bugshotfix/payment-crash— for urgent production fixesrelease/2.0— for prepping a releaseexperiment/ai-chatbot— for “just trying stuff”
+feature/login-form— for new features (origin/feature/login-formcould be the matching remote-tracking branch)bugfix/profile-photo— for fixing bugshotfix/payment-crash— for urgent production fixesrelease/2.0— for preparing a releaseexperiment/ai-chatbot— for “just trying stuff”

-Although forward-slash (/) in the prefix doesn't mean folders, some tools treat it kind of like a path so you can group related branches when you run git branch.
-Shown below is an example of how Sourcetree groups branches with the same prefix.
+Although a forward slash (/) in the prefix doesn't create folders in Git, some tools treat it like a path, which lets you group related branches when you run git branch.
+The example below shows how Sourcetree groups branches with the same prefix.

 Branches can be deleted to get rid of them when they are no longer needed.